 Rules 13ter, 45bis.5(c)

 If the application contains disclosure of one or more nucleotide and/or amino acid sequences but does not contain a sequence listing complying with the relevant standard (see paragraph 4.15), the Authority may invite the applicant (with Form PCT/SISA/504) to furnish, within a fixed time limit, a sequence listing in written form and/or in computer readable electronic form complying with the standard for purposes of completion of the supplementary international search.
 If the applicant complies with the invitation, the Authority proceeds with the completion of the supplementary international search on the basis of the written and/or computer readable electronic forms of the sequence listing provided.
 Any sequence listing not contained in the international application as filed will not, subject to Article 34, form part of the international application, but will only be used as a search tool.
-If the applicant does not comply with the invitation within the time limit or if the response to the invitation does not comply with the standard, the Authority is not required to carry out the supplementary international search to the extent that such non-compliance has the result that a meaningful search cannot be carried out (see paragraph
+If the applicant does not comply with the invitation within the time limit or if the response to the invitation does not comply with the standard, the Authority is not required to carry out the supplementary international search to the extent that such non-compliance has the result that a meaningful search cannot be carried out (see paragraph 15.87(i).